myersm0/montre/README.md

 > **montre** (French, verb): *to show, to reveal, to make visible*
 > From Latin *monstrare* — to point out, to demonstrate.

----

-Montre is particularly suitable for:

-* aligned literary corpora
+Montre is particularly suited for aligned literary corpora and multi-edition corpora.
-* multi-edition corpora

----

 ## Status
 **Early development.** Not yet usable for real research work.